astromatt/book-dev/git/internals/hooks.rst

     #
     # @author Matt Harasymczuk <matt@astrotech.io>
     # @since 2012-10-23
-    # @updated 2020-11-15
+    # @updated 2022-07-17
     #
-    # This simple hook gets Jira issue ID from the branch you are currently committing to.
+    # This simple hook gets Jira issue ID from the branch you are currently
-    # If you used Jira development panel "Create Branch", your branch name should be:
+    # committing to.
+If you used Jira development panel "Create Branch",
+    # your branch name should be: "feature/MYPROJECT-69-some-issue-summary"
-    # "feature/MYPROJECT-69-some-issue-summary" and in such case it would get "MYPROJECT-69".
+    # and in such case it would get "MYPROJECT-69".
+Then hook prepends issue
-    # Then hook prepends issue ID to your current commit message linking commit and Jira issue together.
+    # ID to your current commit message linking commit and Jira issue together.
-    # You'll never forget about adding issue id to the commit message anymore! :}
+    # You'll never forget about adding issue id to the commit message anymore!
     #
-    # To install hook just put following script (with comment) in ".git/hooks/prepare-commit-msg"
+    # To install hook just paste following script (with this comment) in:
+    # ``.git/hooks/prepare-commit-msg``
+    #
-    # On *nix machines (macOS, Linux, etc) add executable rights: ``chmod +x .git/hooks/prepare-commit-msg``
+    # On *nix machines (macOS, Linux, etc) add executable rights:
+    # ``chmod +x .git/hooks/prepare-commit-msg``
+    #
     # That's it.
 You can commit to test if it works.
-Remember before committing to check out branch
-    # with proper name, such as: "feature/MYPROJECT-69-some-issue-summary".
+    # Remember before committing to check out branch with proper name, such as:

-    COMMIT_MSG_FILE=$1
-    COMMIT_SOURCE=$2
-    COMMIT_HASH=$3

-    issuekey=$(git symbolic-ref HEAD |egrep --only-matching '[A-Z]{2,10}-[0-9]{1,6}')
-    message=$(cat $1)
+    # ``feature/MYPROJECT-69-my-issue-summary``

+    PATTERN='[A-Z]{2,10}-[0-9]{1,6}'

+    currentBranch=$(git branch --show-current)
+    issueKey=$(echo $currentBranch |egrep -o $PATTERN)

+    commitMsgFile=$1
+    commitMsgOld=$(cat $commitMsgFile)
+    commitMsgNew="$issueKey $commitMsgOld"

+    echo "Current Branch: $currentBranch"
+    echo "Jira Issue Key: $issueKey"
+    echo "Commit Msg Old: $commitMsgOld"
+    echo "Commit Msg New: $commitMsgNew"
+    echo "\n"

-    if [ -z "$issuekey" ]; then
+    if [ -z "$issueKey" ]; then
         echo "You are currently on a branch without JIRA issue ID in its name." echo "Changes were not committed."
         echo "If you want to commit anyway, just remove executable rights for this hook:"